 - Search by key person

 The data helps you zero in on the perfect prospective clients that are right for your business and are a low credit risk.

-A large portion of unpaid debt comes from businesses becoming insolvent; once insolvency is filed it’s very difficult to get your money back as you’ll be joining a line of creditors fighting over scraps.
+A large portion of unpaid debt comes from businesses becoming insolvent; once insolvency is filed it’s very difficult to get your money back.
+You’ll be joining a line of creditors at a debt collection agency who have to fight over scraps.

 Insolvency doesn’t just happen to a business without warning; there are indicators for months or years beforehand that a business is trading in an unsustainable way.

 There are hundreds of financial indicators that can be collated to give a very accurate view of the likelihood of a business becoming insolvent.

 These indicators include performance, filed accounts, company CCJs, director background and sector.